 There have been a few works on dishonest argumentation.
-Caminada proposed a classification of dishonesty occurring in multi-agent systems as well as human society, and described the relationship with argumentation [6].
-Sakama formalized an untrusted argumentation including a lie and bullshit [14, 15].
+Caminada proposed a classification of dishonesty occurring in multi-agent systems as well as human society, and described the relationship with argumentation [7].
+Sakama formalized an untrusted argumentation including a lie and bullshit [17].
 His formalization is from the viewpoint of the agent who gives a dishonest argument, and not from the agent that receives it.
 He did not define a protocol for pointing out a lie or one for making an excuse.
 On the other hand, we consider the situation from the viewpoints of both agents, and define protocols for pointing out a deception and making excuses.
 Additionally, his model is simpler in which only one argument is added at each move, while we consider the case where more arguments are caused to be generated.
-Rahwan et al. discussed hiding and lying in argumentation using game-theory techniques [12].
+Rahwan et al. discussed hiding and lying in argumentation using game-theory techniques [15].
 The most significant difference between our work and these other works is the usage of a predicted argumentation framework.

 It is essential to consider an opponent's beliefs, especially when handling a strategic dialogue.
 Several works have examined this issue.
-Thimm et al. studied a strategy that reflected an opponent's belief [16], but they did not relate the belief to an acceptance of an argumentation framework.
-Rienstra et al. presented a strategy for selecting the best move from multiple opponent models with probability [13], and Hadjinikolis et al. showed an approach for augmenting opponent models from accumulated dialogues with an agent's likelihood [8].
-They evaluated their approaches experimentally, whereas we focused on the theoretical aspects of our protocols.
-Black et al. investigated the usage and maintenance of opponent models formally, illustrating a simple persuasion dialogue with different types of persuader [5].
+Thimm et al. studied a strategy that reflected an opponent's belief [19], but they did not relate the belief to an acceptance of an argumentation framework.
+Rienstra et al. presented a strategy for selecting the best move from multiple opponent models with probability [16], and Hadjinikolis et al. showed an approach for augmenting opponent models from accumulated dialogues with an agent's likelihood [9].
+They evaluated their approaches experimentally, whereas we focused on protocols more theoretically.
+Black et al. investigated the usage and maintenance of opponent models formally, illustrating a simple persuasion dialogue with different types of persuader [6].
 These works also did not discuss dishonesty.

-Prakken et al. studied the "burden of proof" in legal persuasion dialogues [10].
-They focused on the case where an agent has to prove a subject or an argument by following protocols.
-An agent who is subjected to a move of type excuse is considered to have the burden of proof in our persuasion dialogue model.
-In contrast to our model, they discussed dialogues at the protocol level without considering argumentation frameworks.
+Prakken et al. studied the "burden of proof" in legal persuasion dialogues [12].
+They focused on the issue which agent has to prove a subject or an argument depending on the protocols.
+It is considered that an agent that is given a move of suspect has a burden of proof and she makes an excuse in our persuasion dialogue model.
+Different from our model, they discussed on protocol level without considering argumentation frameworks of agents.